danielquinn/django-encrypted-filefield/README.rst

 It's increasingly common to use products like S3 to host static files, but sometimes those static files aren't exactly meant for public eyes.
-You might push some bit of personal client information into S3 and then anyone with the URL will be able to see it.
+You might push some bit of personal information into S3 and then anyone with the URL will be able to see it.

 Sure, the URL may be really hard to guess, but I'm not a fan of "security through obscurity" so I wrote this to encrypt stuff I push to S3.
 Now, only